Shreemahor/GPT-On-Wheels/README.md

 ## What is it?

-It is a physical robot car under Raspberry Pi 5.
-A camera and sensors let the LLM (large language model) see where it's going.
+It's my homemade physical robot car under Raspberry Pi 5.
+A camera and sensors let the LLM (large language model) watch what's happening.
-The AI is also like a voice assistant, capable of listening and responding itself.
+GPT On Wheels is also like a voice assistant, capable of listening and responding itself.
 Its mecanum wheels allow for seamless motion on all sides.
-The room for movement, perception, and action allow room for intelligence.
-By leveraging the hardware alongside Embodied AI, Agentic AI, Edge AI, Autonomy, Multimodal LLMs, and today's AI stack, GPT On Wheels could do many things that a human would: go around the environment, observe the environment, keep track of what's happening, speak, listen, interact, reason, think, do.
+The room for movement, perception of the environemnt, and action allow much room for intelligence.
+By leveraging the hardware alongside
+Embodied AI, Multimodal LLM, AI Agent, AI in the Edge, being Autonomous, and today's AI stack, GPT On Wheels could do many things that a human would.
+It would be able to lots like: go around the environment, observe the environment, keep track of what's happening, speak, listen, interact, reason, think, do.

 ## Why?

 In 2025, AI is changing everything.
-ChatGPT, Claude, Gemini, self-driving cars - every big tech company (Google, Meta, Amazon) racing to build it -
+ChatGPT, Claude, Gemini, self-driving cars - every big tech company (Google, Meta, Amazon) racing for it -
-AI search, AI shopping assistant, AI helper, AI glasses the list goes on and on.
-AI is consuming trillions of dollars and reshaping millions of jobs.
-GPT On Wheels is my answer to this wave.
+AI search, AI shopping assistant, AI helper, AI glasses, more the list goes on and on.
+AI is consuming trillions of dollars and changing and affecting millions of jobs.
+GPT On Wheels is my response.
 It proves that you don't need thousands of dollars to experiment with AI that is cutting-edge.
-GPT On Wheels makes AI accessible; All you need is 200 dollars to build your own version of the real AI that is changing our world.
-It's how I am learning to understand AI and prepare for the future.
+GPT On Wheels makes AI accessible; All you need is 211 dollars to build your own version of the real AI that is changing our world.
+It's how I am learning AI and prepare for the future.

 ## Prototype